OpalAndLight/UI_LAB_SS_2017/README.md

 npm start
 ```

-This command will run the command `electron .` HTe start point is also defines in the file `package.json`.
+This command will run the command `electron .` The start point is also defines in the file `package.json`.